 No, the most important thing is that you are passionate about being the voice for the students you represent.

 We don’t require any prior experience, but we can guarantee that the elections can give you lots of experience and help you learn new skills (even if you don’t win).
-All candidates get access to resources and guidance on campaigning, and at the end of the elections period, you’ll have had the opportunity to develop your communications skills, organisational skills, time management and persuasion skills.
+All candidates are offered training on campaigning, and at the end of the elections period, you’ll have had an opportunity to develop your communications skills, organisational skills, time management and persuasion skills.

-If you’re thinking about running in the elections, we recommend that you begin by making a note of the key dates and deadlines.
+If you’re thinking about running in the elections, we suggest that you make a note of the key dates and deadlines.
 We want the elections to be fair for everyone, so we can’t make exceptions from the deadlines.

 Have you already made the decision to run?

-The next step for you is to submit your nominations form and the other required materials.
+The next step for you is to submit a nominations form and any other required materials.

-• Begin by completing the online nomination form.
+• Complete the online nominations form.
 It’s available on qmsu.org/elections, and you’ll need your name, your student ID, your email address and your phone number.
-Once you’ve submitted your nomination form, you’ll get an email confirmation.
+Once you’ve submitted your nominations form, you’ll get an email confirmation.
 If you do not receive an email notification shortly after submitting your nomination form, there may be a technical problem, so please contact su-elections@qmul.ac.uk to ensure your nomination has been registered.

-• It’s also a requirement to submit a short statement for your nomination to be valid.
+• It’s also a requirement to submit a short statement (also known as a slogan) for your nomination to be valid.
 The statement can’t exceed 50 words.
 And no, you can’t just remove the spaces between all the words.
+We use MS Word to count the number of words, and if your statement exceeds 50 words (even if it’s 51), we’ll cut your statement after 50 words.
 The statement is your opportunity to tell students why they should vote for you.
 You may want to mention your key policies and ideas.
-You upload your statement as part of the nominations form at qmsu.org.

 Have you still not made up your mind?